 On October 21, 2013, the Group acquired a 51% equity interest in Shaanxi Zhongmao.
 The Group and the other remaining shareholder exercises joint control over Shaanxi Zhongmao.
 The purpose of the joint venture is to undertake residential property development projects in Xi'an, Shaanxi Province.
-On February 23, 2016, upon the amendment of the articles of association, the Company obtained control over Shaanxi Zhongmao, which was previously accounted under equity method investment (see Note 9).
+On February 23, 2016, upon the amendment of the articles of association, the Company obtained control over Shaanxi Zhongmao, which was previously accounted for as equity method investee (Note 8).